 Being a much lighter material, most steel frames can easily be handled by one person.

-As an inorganic material means steel frames will not rot, warp, split, crack or creep.
+As an inorganic material means steel frames will not rot, warp, split, crack or creak.

 Because each steel frame is produced directly from our computer controlled rollform machine, accuracy of size is assured.